syncfusion-content/javascript-docs/js/Grid/Responsive.md

 ## Priority for Columns

-Priority makes column to be visible or hidden based on `priority` and browser's width to best accommodate possible columns.
+Columns to be visible or hidden based on `priority` and browser's width to best accommodate for possible columns.
 To enable `priority` for `columns`, `priority` needs to be defined in columns collection.
 These Priority values are from one to six.

 {% highlight html %}
 <div id="Grid"></div>